Irrotational Contact Fields: Q2, Q4, Q17, Q21 Novel Contributions

-In addition to these main research contributions, our work includes an open source implementation in Drake \cite{bib:drake}.
-We compare models in Section \ref{sec:comparative_analysis}, validate them in Section \ref{sec:results} and stress test them with engineering applications cases in Section \ref{sec:applications}.
+\reviewquestion{Q4}{In addition to these main research contributions, our work includes a fully differentiable open-source implementation in Drake~\cite{bib:drake}; see Section \ref{sec:gradients}.
+We compare our convex approximations in Section~\ref{sec:comparative_analysis}, validate them through extensive simulation tests in Section~\ref{sec:results}, and stress test them in Section~\ref{sec:applications} with engineering applications, including the complex gearing mechanism of a BarrettHand~\cite{bib:barretthand} (Section \ref{sec:barrett_hand}) and deformable FEM bodies (Section \ref{sec:deformable}).
+Moreover, we provide an extensive study on a Franka hand to assess the impact of different approximations on grasp stability (Section \ref{sec:franka_hand}).}